danielpozsar/grogupy/docs/source/tutorials/fix_gpu_linking.rst

     You should use ``python -m``, so you do not use another install of pip by accident.

-4. Now you can install the nvidia index, where you can get the missing
+4. Now you can install the nvidia index, where you can get the missing libraries:
-    libraries:

     .. code-block:: bash

         python3 -m pip install --upgrade setuptools pip wheel python3 -m pip install nvidia-pyindex

-5. Finally you have to find out which nvidia package contain the missing library.
+5. Finally you have to find out which nvidia package contains the missing library.
 You should take a look at the Metapackages chapter in the documentation of CUDA above.
 The names are quite descriptive if you are missing **libnvrtc.so.11.2**, then you should install **nvidia-cuda-nvrtc-cu11**, if you use CUDA 12, then change the version number to 12.
 Now install the choosen library:

     .. code-block:: bash

         python3 -m pip install <nvidia-library>

 6. If you did everything as advised, then the missing CUDA library should be in the **nvidia** folder in the **site-packages** of the used Python version.
 Usually it is in **/home/<user-name>/.local/lib/python3.9/site-packages/nvidia**.
 If you used a different Python, for example one that was installed by Conda, then you can find the folder by running:

     .. code-block:: bash